lucienqchen/curebound/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── environment.yml    <- The environment file for reproducing the analysis environment, e.g.
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    │                         generated with `conda env create -f environment.yml` ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │